 Thus, ‘words’ vs ‘essence’ dichotomy emerged right from the beginning in the religions.
 Those who had the capacity to grasp the ‘essence’ behind the words of Jesus and Mohammad evolved spiritually into better human-beings.
 And those vast numbers of mediocre who could not comprehend the subtle ‘essence’ of Bible and Quran turned the teachings into costumes and rituals or political ideologies.

-But unfortunately, in the hands of mentally deranged people religions can be highly dangerous because there are words in the ‘holy Books’ that they can interpret to mean violence against non-believers (even believers who disagree).
-This last category of ‘believers’ has been responsible for all the bloodshed in the history done in the name of holy Crusade and holy Jihad.
+Religion has a serious pitfall.
+In the hands of mentally deranged people a religion can be highly dangerous because there are words in the ‘holy Books’ that they can interpret to mean violence against non-believers (even believers who disagree!).
+The so-called ‘believers’ have been responsible for all the bloodshed in the history done in the name of holy Crusade or holy Jihad.
 These so-called ‘holy warriors’ have killed more people than rest of the wars in the human history of 2000 years.
 Thus, for example, between 8th to 18th century AD, the fanatic ‘believers’ of Islam plundered and looted India’s prosperity and caused the biggest holocaust of the human history.
 You may read the disgusting tale of their barbarism on this link: 1000 Years of Jihad in India.

-Here are some common features of foreign religions.
+Here are some common features of of the ‘belief systems’ called religions.

 By nature, a religion is restrictive and imposes a pre-fixed “belief system” on people.
 Thus, blind beliefs and dogmas are the building blocks of religion.
-As a ‘believer’ you must believe in the complete package; there is no room for disagreement or innovation.
-Religions are particularly comforting for people who don’t want to think with their own brains and don’t want to be in-charge of their lives.
+As a ‘believer’ you must believe in the entire package; there is no room for editing, disagreement or innovation.
+Religions are particularly comforting for people who don’t want to think with their own brains and lack confidence to be in-charge of their lives.

 1. Divisive and Confrontational: When a religion says that it teaches the “Only Truth”, it is giving you the final conclusion.
 If you believe in our theory you belong to us, else you are alien.
 It also implies that you are “either with us or against us” which clearly sets the stage for confrontation.
 A religion, thus, divides the humanity into “believers” and “non-believers”.
-They also offer incentives to their ‘believers’ – they are assured of some special benefits that will come after death.
+They also offer incentives to their ‘believers’ – they are assured free visas to enter paradise (another crooked invention) after death.
 By not believing, the non-believers are doomed to suffer as lowly creatures.

-Once there is sizeable numbers of Muslims or Christians in any society they become “politically significant” and they start demanding fancy things in the name of religion and if denied, they pretend persecuted!
-It also allows Christians and Muslims elsewhere in the world to become spokespersons of the ‘holy victims’ – this is nothing but political interference in country’s affairs.
+Once there is sizable numbers of Muslims or Christians in any society they become “politically significant” and they start demanding fancy things in the name of religion and if denied, they pretend persecution!
+You can easily spot this tendency in Christian and Muslim fundamentalists.
+So, whenever they cry persecution, their co-religionists elsewhere in the world become spokespersons of the ‘holy victims’ – this opens a new channel for interference in another country’s affairs.
 Lately, China has been facing the dirty political game of missionaries who have converted significant numbers in some parts of China.
 In some areas with too many ‘Muslim converts’, Chinese authorities had to cut their so-called ‘religious freedoms’ to restore social harmony.

 2. Possessive and exclusionary: Becoming a ‘believer’ means you accept the authority of the religion and its clergy-class.
 It also means that you can’t ‘believe’ in another religion.